Quick Introduction

 • Parallel contract development: It's a common misconception that a blockchain with a parallel execution engine alone is enough to fully realize the benefits of parallelism.
 This is not true.
 Contracts must be designed and built for parallelization to unlock the full potential of the underlying parallel execution architecture.

-Parallel execution relies on an effective concurrency control system to maintain data consistency and integrity.
+The parallel design relies on an effective concurrency control system to maintain data consistency and integrity.
 Arcology needs one too.
 Generally, there are two main concurrency control strategies: Pessimistic Concurrency Control and Optimistic Concurrency Control.

 Arcology uses a hybrid control strategy, primarily focusing on an STM-based optimistic approach.
 Given that optimistic concurrency control is sensitive to conflicts, Arcology also includes a concurrent library in Solidity to help developers write conflict-free contracts.